Explore the Andes Hiking on Ausangate Trek 5 Days / 4 Nights

 Cusco - Tinki - Upis village

-Explore the increidble landscapes in the Andes Mountains by hiking the Ausangate Trek
+Explore the incredible landscapes in the Andes Mountains by hiking the in from of the highest peak in Cusco

 Upis Village - Arapa Pass - Ausangate Pass - Ausangate Qocha

-Breathtaking views of crystal lakes, snowy peaks and herds of alpacas
+Breathtaking views of crystal lakes, snowy peaks and walk through herds of alpacas

 Ausangate Qocha - Palomani Pass - Qampa Pampa